s4m111h/Booking-Appointment-in-TLScontact/README.md

 ## To-Do:

-* Check if the "before booking stuff" done
 * Add booking appointment function (the appointment can't be canceled by ourselves, averse to test)
 * Replace sleep with Emmm for saving CPU...